“Great souls have wills, feeble ones have only wishes.” – Chinese Proverb

 5. San Li Tun (Bar Street)

 This is the centre of Beijing nightlife!
 We took too much time with our dinner so by the time we arrived Sanlitun the malls and shops were already closed, some bars were closed too because it was a weekday after Chinese holiday.
-There were still bars that were open, so we just grabbed a bottle of Tsing Tao quickly and called it a night 🙂
+There were still bars that were open, so we just grabbed a bottle of Tsing Tao quickly and called it a night 🙂 - Ming Tombs and the Underground Palace

 It was part of the Mutianyu Great Wall tour and was a letdown for me.
 There’s nothing much to see unless you are a Chinese culture fanatic I guess.
 Everything that I saw that interests me in these places were all “imitation”!
 Our guide said the originals were in the museum >.<

-5. Jade Factory and Silk Factory
+- Jade Factory and Silk Factory

 These 2 places are the places I will NOT see if I’m doing a DIY tour!
 I am not into Jade or any jewelries, and I am not into silk as well.
 Plus, I hate shopping.
 Full stop.